Looking for Italian wine information? You've come to the right place.

 Planting Chardonnay in Sicily versus the Alto-Adige will give you two completely different results, so naming the wine Chardonnay wouldn't give much of a clue for what would be in your glass.

 On top of this, Italy is famous for its biodiversity, with about 1,800 different grape varietals and over 150,000 licensed winemakers - so don't expect to recognize all of them!
-Explore and have fun with the help of this guide to Italian wine!
+Explore and have fun with the help of this guide to Italian wine for beginners!

 One of the most important things to remember in Italy is that most Italian wines are food wines.